WARP-LAB/WARP-GUIDES-WEBPACK/01-helloworld/readme.md

 The files are in `public/assets` directory.
 Open page in the browser, preflight JS does it's job of renaming classnames and prefligt CSS does it's job of of hiding that `Incabable :(` message.

-The sole reason for preflight is to use some ES3 code without any polyfills (in real production actually preflight script is inlined in template) that can execute on *any* browser for detecting very very very basic browser features, including JavaScript support, in order to set if the webapp can be run at all.
+The sole reason for preflight is to use some ES3 code without any polyfills that can execute on *any* browser for detecting very very very basic browser features, including JavaScript support, in order to set if the webapp can be run at all.
 It is not about which features to enable, granular feature detection and fallbacks can be done in actual app code using tools such as *Modernzr*.

 ## Note on cssnext